Personal site redesign - COGS 125 teaching artifact

 Vibe-Coding a Research Portfolio

-I redesigned this portfolio as a small reflective-practice experiment: use an AI coding agent for speed, then use design judgment to decide what deserved to stay.
+I redesigned this portfolio over two days as a small reflective-practice experiment for COGS 125 students: use an AI coding agent for speed, then use design judgment to decide what deserved to stay.

-How can a personal academic website quickly teach visitors who I am, what I study, and where to go next?
+How can a personal academic website quickly teach visitors who I am, what I study, and where to go next while becoming useful for students?

 Work in loops: plan, implement, screenshot, critique, remove what feels decorative, and record the durable rule.

-A warmer research-first portfolio, a four-theme system, and a reusable heuristics file students can adapt.
+A warmer research-first portfolio, a four-theme system, and a reusable heuristics file design students can adapt for their own AI-built portfolio sites.

 Before, after, and why it changed